 The status of the respondent will determine the disciplinary procedures used in response to a complaint or report of sexual misconduct.
 For example, if the respondent is a student, the disciplinary procedures used will be those delineated for students in the Sexual Misconduct Response policy.
 If the respondent is an employee, the appropriate disciplinary procedures will be determined by the vice president for Human Resource Management and Labor Relations.
 Some claims of gender discrimination may be more appropriately handled under FIT's Nondiscrimination and Anti-Harassment policy.
-FIT will make the determination as to which policy is most appropriate.4
+FIT will make the determination as to which policy is most appropriate.
+In the event a complaint or report of sexual misconduct involves a child seventeen years or younger, the procedures set forth in the Child Protection and Mandatory Reporting of Abuse policy shall be followed.